 For this chicken recipe, you need to use cooked chicken instead of raw chicken.

-This chicken casserole recipe is best when covered with aluminum foil while baking.
+This delicious casserole recipe is best when covered with aluminum foil while baking.
+That way it won't dry out.

 We like to serve this dish with a simple side salad and some dinner rolls.